Financial help when you have a lung condition

 Ultra Low Emission Zone (ULEZ) discounts and exemptions

-If you’re an NHS patient and are too ill, weak or disabled to travel to an appointment on public transport, you may be eligible to claim back the ULEZ charge and Congestion Charge.
+If you’re an NHS patient and are too ill to travel to an appointment on public transport, you may be eligible to claim back the ULEZ charge and Congestion Charge.
 Your hospital can tell you if you’re eligible.

-Transport for London is also offering temporary ULEZ exemptions to people with wheelchair-accessible vehicles and people who receive certain disability benefits.
+Transport for London is also offering temporary ULEZ exemptions to people with wheelchair-accessible vehicles and people who receive certain disability benefits until 24 October 2027.

 Transport for London has more information about ULEZ discounts and exemptions